10 great private tours to choose from in Amsterdam, Haarlem, Monnickendam and Zaanse Schans! Booking by email.

 Our brand new concept is a virtual online tour with 2 guides live-streaming from separate locations.
 The tour takes 90 minutes and includes a break half way.
 There are in-tour quizzes and a Q&A session for as long as necessary at the end.

-On my scooter I zoom from stop to stop and show you typical Dutch villages and scenery well off the usual tourist trail.
+On my scooter I zip from stop to stop and show you typical Dutch villages and scenery well off the usual tourist trail.
 While I am driving between stops your other guide, picks up the story from his studio in central Amsterdam with maps, pictures and video backgrounds.
 The subject of our first tour is ‘Why Are We Dry in Amsterdam’.
 If nature had her way we would be wet!
 We chart Amsterdam’s journey for you from a swampy, flood-prone village to the well protected and slightly below sea level city that it is today.

 We start our journey in the gorgeous tiny village of Durgerdam just outside Amsterdam.
 There are stops in Schellingwoude, Niewendammerdijk and the Brouwersgracht on the northern edge of Amsterdam’s canal belt.